namark/truwo/README.md

 ## Build instructions
 Below are build instructions for GNU systems (including cygwin on Windows), primarily using `make`.
 If that does not suit your needs it should not be hard to set this project up with your favorite build system IDE.
-See the dependencies in the next section.
+See the dependencies in the next section. <br />
 [Basic setup](docs/1_basic_setup.md) <br />
 [Compile and run](docs/2_compile_and_run.md) <br />
 [More on some of these makeshift tools](docs/3_more_on_tools.md)